filipinascimento/d3_svg_network/README.md

 If none exist, it raises an error asking you to supply coordinates.

+### Fitting To The Viewport

+Pass `fit_to_view=True` when constructing `NetworkSVG` to automatically scale and translate all node coordinates so the entire network fits inside the SVG canvas while preserving aspect ratio.
+Control the padding via `fit_margin` (scalar for all sides, or `(horizontal, vertical)` tuples).
+The original coordinates remain available through `net._original_positions`; `net.positions` contains the fitted values used for rendering.

 ### Default Styling Logic

 - Nodes render as `<g class="node">` translated to their positions with an inner `<circle>`.